SwanHubX/self-hosted/docker/README_EN.md

 🎉 Wow, the installation is complete.
 Everything is perfect.
 🥰 Congratulations, self-hosted SwanLab can be accessed using {IP}:8000
 ```

+### Offline Deployment
+When the server has no network connection, you need to download all images ahead of time.
+You can use the [scripts/pull_save_images.sh](../scripts/pull_save_images.sh) script to download all images.
+After downloading, save them to a directory named `swanlab_images` in the current directory.Upload this directory to the server, and execute the command `find ./swanlab_images -name "*.tar" -exec docker load -i {} \;` to load all images into the Docker local repository.
+After loading is complete, execute `./install.sh` to start the installation.

 ### Configurable Items